linode/docs/docs/guides/tools-reference/tools/how-to-write-vim-plugin/index.md

 ### Writing a Vim Plugin

-The plugin needs some initial set up, including creating its directories and its Vim script files.
-These steps show that set up, and include the code for the `plugin` directory's Vim script file.
+The plugin needs some initial setup, including creating its directories and its Vim script files.
+These steps show how to setup and include the code for the `plugin` directory's Vim script file.

-1. Make a directory for the plugin, and change into that directory.
-This guide places the plugin in the current user's home directory:
+1. Create a directory for the plugin, and change into that directory.
+This guide places the plugin in the current user's home directory.

         mkdir ~/example-plugin
         cd ~/example-plugin

     The rest of this guide assumes you are in this directory.

-1. Make an `autoload` and a `plugin` directory:
+1. Create an `autoload` and a `plugin` directory.

         mkdir autoload
         mkdir plugin

-1. Create a new `example-plugin.vim` file in the `plugin` directory, and give it the contents shown here:
+1. Create a new `example-plugin.vim` file in the `plugin` directory, and give it the contents shown below.
+You can also find the file contents [here](example-plugin/plugin/example-plugin.vim).

     {{< file "plugin/example-plugin.vim" vim >}}
 " Title:        Example Plugin